CellProfiler/tutorials/internal_use/docs/source/BeginnerSegmentation/BeginnerSegmentationPlugins.md

 Visualization of images and objects in the Workspace Viewer
 ```
 ### Reverse engineer how this worked
-1. Open the NamesAndTypes module
+1. Open the NamesAndTypes module.
-1. Find the entry in NamesAndTypes that adds the masks - is there any setting you notice about it that is different than the other channels?
+1. Scroll down in NamesAndTypes to find the entry that adds the masks - is there any setting you notice about it that is different than for the other images?
 1. Find the entry in NamesAndTypes that has 2 rules the image has to pass, not just one - do you understand why that is?

 ### Bonus-to-the-Bonus - add the provided nuclear segmentations as well

-1. Add the `cellpose_masks_nuclei` folder in the Images module
+1. Drag and drop the `cellpose_masks_nuclei` folder in the Images module to add the nuclear masks to the image list.
 1. Go to the NamesAndTypes module and configure it so both kinds of masks can be loaded (hint: there's a duplicate button!)
   - You'll probably have to modify the existing settings for loading the cell masks by changing its rule or adding a second rule.
 Do you understand how/why?